 Supplemental health coverage will pay for certain costs that aren’t covered by your main form of health insurance.
 These are additional policies, and are not designed to completely replace your primary healthcare coverage.

 Supplemental health insurance policies may come with a variety of benefits that you can customize to fit your needs.
 These policies also have several advantages that aren’t available with basic health insurance.

 Many policies have no waiting periods or deductibles, and cash benefits are typically paid directly to you.
 Additionally, supplemental benefits aren’t contingent on other plans, so you’ll receive benefits no matter what.

 Supplemental health care coverage can be used to cover a range of medical expenses, such as medications or hospital stays.
 Depending upon the type of supplemental coverage, the plan may cover deductibles, copayments, coinsurance and medications.

 Supplemental health plans have many different coverage options.
 Some are basic while others are very inclusive.
-A Trusted Choice member agent who specializes in health insurance can help to customize a policy for your family and make sure you’re selecting the insurance you really need.
+An agent who specializes in health insurance can help to customize a policy for your family and make sure you’re selecting the insurance you really need.

 What Are the Different Types of Supplemental Insurance Plans?

 There are various forms of supplemental health insurance.
 These are some of the most common.